amitguptagwl/Java-Rule-Book/README.md

 ####Inheritance
 1. A class/interface can reference its own instance or any child class instance whichever can be instantiated.
 (It means a child class can’t refer to its base class instance.)
 2. A reference can call method of referred instance only.
-3. Child class need not to throw an exception while overriding a method, it is automatically get thrown by child class method.
+3. Child class need not to throw an exception while overriding a method, it is automatically get thrown by parent class method.
 4. Super() must be first statement in child class constructor.
 If you don’t call super() explicitly, compiler automatically adds empty super().
 5. Members can have same name or method signature.
 In case of ambiguity, *this* is used to represent current class' members and super is used to represent members of parent class.
 Otherwise the closest declaration will be referred.
 6. Until or unless there is no ambiguity of method's declaration inheritance is allowed.
 (Hence a class can't extend multiple classes but can implement multiple interfaces.
 Similarly it can extend a class and implement an interface which has methods with same signature.)
 7. Child class can't narrow down the scope of method while overriding.
 (A subclass should always satisfy the contract of the superclass.
 See Liskov Substitution principle.)
-8. **covariant** return type: if child-class is overriding a method(), it can return return either object A or B, where B is sub-class of A.
+8. **covariant** return type: if child-class is overriding a method(), it can return either object A or B, where B is sub-class of A.

 ####Garbage Collector
 1. It fragment and release only heap memory not stack memory.